Introduction

 Definition absorbance

-Generally, most substances in solution are able to absorb light at a special wavelength or wavelength range.
-This means that after sending a defined amount of light (I0) through the solution, a reduced amount of light (I) will be detected afterward.
+Generally most substances in solution are able to absorb light at a special wavelength or wavelength range.
+This means that after sending a defi ned amount of light (I0) through the solution, a reduced amount of light (I) will be detected afterwards.

 b = pathlength [cm]